 There are certain directors that push the buttons of cinephiles and send us to extreme viewpoints.
 Every time they release a new film, the writing often focuses on our feelings about the perceived value of that filmmaker.
 Are they artistically worthwhile?
 Why do they keep doing the same thing?
 A prime example is Wes Anderson, who’s returned to prominence with The Grand Budapest Hotel this month.
 It’s one of the most anticipated early 2014 films and arrives in St. Louis next week.
 Anderson has plenty of devoted fans, so I don’t feel the need to defend why I think he’s a good artist.
 Instead, what puzzles me is the continued anger from cynics who despise his work.
 There’s nothing wrong with disliking any movie, but roping all his films together into a singular vision feels short-sighted.

 A recent example is Noah Gittell’s “The Case against Wes Anderson” for the Movie Mezzanine.
 It’s a well-written piece that includes solid points about Anderson’s characters reflecting his persona.
 The question is whether that’s truly a problem.
 Woody Allen has faced this charge for years, yet there is something to the “write what you know” idea for plenty of artists.
 Why should Anderson push down the aspects that make him original?
 There’s also the charge that he steps too far beyond reality with his films.
 It seems we could make the same attack on Terry Gilliam, Jean-Pierre Jeunet, or Michel Gondry.
-Why put creative directors into a box and ask them to conform to our ideas about what constitutes a film?
+Why put creative directors in a box and ask them to conform to our ideas about what constitutes a film?

 Here is an excerpt from Gittell’s piece that elaborates on this criticism: